Manual setup of SSO

 - Then, click on Done.

-Once the manual SSO setup has been successfully verified, you can add the API permissions to your App registration in Azure AD.
+Once the manual SSO setup has been successfully verified, you can add the API permissions to your SSO App registration in Azure AD.
 In the example below, we will add permissions for Exchange, SharePoint (Microsoft Graph) and Power BI (Power BI Service).

-- Go to API permissions.
+- Click on API permissions.

-- Click on Add a permission.
+- Select Add a permission.